yearbook/extendscript-api-documentation/README.md

 ## Generating the documentation ##

-Install node packages
+Install node packages:

     $ npm install

-Build
+Build automatically (only works on OSX):

     $ npm run build

 The docs will be compiled to `public/`.

-### Developing the HTML docs locally ###

-Run the watcher
+OMV XML files will automatically be found, if you're building on Windows you will need to locate these yourself.

+## Development guide ##

+Building the documentation requires the following steps:

+  1. Locate the source OMV XML files, copy them to `./xml/source`.
+The script `./src/findxml` will do this for you on OSX.
+  2. Parse the XML files, output as JSON with `./src/xml2json.py`.
+  3. Map the output JSON files to the `public` directory with `./src/json2public.py`.
+The file `./xml/map.json` defines what files to copy.
+  4. Build the web interface.

+gulp and npm are setup to run these for you.

+To build all the documentation from scratch:

+    $ npm run build

+To watch `src/` and compile automatically to `public/`:

     $ npm run watch

-`src/` will be watched and compiled automatically to `public/`.
+To clean the dist files:

+    $ npm run clean

-The easiest way to view the docs is to use [zapp](https://www.github.com/wridgers/zapp).
+The easiest way to view the docs locally is to use [zapp](https://www.github.com/wridgers/zapp).

     $ npm install -g zapp
     $ zapp public/